Bayesian analysis of diffusion-driven multi-type epidemic models with application to COVID-19: Discussion

 \section{Discussion}

 In this paper we have presented an epidemic model driven by the distinct features of COVID-19 data.
 We proposed a flexible Bayesian evidence synthesis framework that enables a data-driven approach to inferring the mechanism governing COVID-19 transmission, based on diffusion processes that are a-priori independent.
 The modularity of the Bayesian approach allows for assessing fidelity to the data at a latent level and resolving the corresponding prior-data conflict via expanding the model to incorporate distinct diffusions for each age group. \begin{sloppypar} There are several advantages associated with our approach.
-Our model is primarily driven by the reported daily COVID-19 attributable mortality counts; a key strength of our Bayesian evidence synthesis framework is that multiple data sources which are publicly available across countries are integrated to provide a robust overall picture of the epidemic nationwide: daily COVID-19 attributable mortality counts, daily laboratory-confirmed COVID-19 infection counts and the age distribution of the population.
+Our model is primarily driven by the reported daily COVID-19 attributable mortality counts; a key strength of our Bayesian evidence synthesis framework is that multiple data sources which are publicly available across countries are integrated to provide a robust overall picture of the epidemic nationwide: daily COVID-19 attributable mortality counts, contact surveys and the age distribution of the population.
 This increases the applicability of the model to multiple countries, since these data sources are made available by the national surveillance systems and we do not rely on bespoke surveys.
 We develop data-driven estimation of the transmissibility of the virus via mutually independent diffusion processes thus removing the need for additional information on the timing of specific interventions and hypotheses about their impact on transmission.
-Instead, more general assumptions need to be made, such as on the smoothness of the latent sample path of the age-stratified diffusion that we wish to infer. \end{sloppypar}
+Instead, more general assumptions need to be made, such as on the smoothness of the latent sample path of the age-stratified diffusion that we wish to infer.
+The Brownian motion is only one of the possible models of our transmission framework since in principle other diffusions can be considered such as the Ornstein-Uhlenbeck process \citep{ornstein}.
+The transmission framework can also be extended to continuous time, thus targeting a hypo-elliptic diffusion, by potentially lowering the time discretisation step and employing a suitable numerical scheme, e.g. \cite{pokern} or \cite{ditlevsen}. \end{sloppypar}